andreasthoelke/dotvim/notes/purs-setup.md

     ### Deoplete
-    does not seem to pick up language-server input - neighter from vimmer nor from psc-ide ~/.vim/plugin/tools-langClientHIE-completion.vim#/Backup%20old.%20using
+    does not seem to pick up language-server input - neither from vimmer nor from psc-ide ~/.vim/plugin/tools-langClientHIE-completion.vim#/Backup%20old.%20using
     this mapping conflicts with
     ~/.vim/plugin/tools-langClientHIE-completion.vim#/inoremap%20<silent><expr>%20<TAB>